narasimhan-me/EngineO.ai/IMPLEMENTATION_PLAN.md

 - [ ] Product detail pages pre-populate SEO fields with Playbook drafts when opened from Playbooks, with clear "AI draft (not applied yet)" labeling and explicit Apply/Discard/Regenerate actions.
 - [ ] Answer Block "View" actions deep-link to the canonical Answer Blocks surface or a clear explanatory state, never a generic Products list.
 - [ ] UX copy clearly communicates that previews are saved as drafts and do not affect the store until applied.

 ---

+## CNAB-1 – Contextual Next-Action Banners

+Status: Planned (Next)

+Goal: Introduce contextual "What should I do next?" banners across key DEO surfaces so users always see a clear, safe next action after completing a task, with copy that reflects the new Preview → Apply trust contract and other safety guarantees.

+This phase is UX-only and focuses on reinforcing predictability and intent-respecting behavior already enforced at the API layer.
+Banners should celebrate completion while steering users toward the most relevant, low-risk next step (e.g., review results, run a follow-up automation, or return to overview) instead of leaving them at a dead end.

+### Scope

+- UX changes only (layout, copy, visual states); no backend or API changes.
+- Reuses existing data already available on each surface (no new queries).
+- Designed to work alongside existing toasts and inline status indicators without duplicating them.
+- Establishes a system-wide UX contract: whenever a primary flow finishes, the user sees a contextual banner that:
+  - Confirms what just happened in plain language.
+  - Suggests exactly one primary next action (with optional secondary actions).
+  - Respects safety guarantees (e.g., no surprise bulk updates, scope-bound applies).

+### Target Surfaces

+- Project Overview (First DEO Win checklist and AEO/Automation cards)
+- Playbooks page (apps/web/src/app/projects/[id]/automation/playbooks/page.tsx)
+- Products listing (apps/web/src/app/projects/[id]/products/page.tsx)
+- Product detail / optimization view (apps/web/src/app/projects/[id]/products/[productId]/page.tsx)

+---